-Aloe 'Fiesta' is a hybrid Aloe created by John Bleck that forms dense, eventually somewhat columnar rosettes of recurved leaves.
-Its toothiness and mottled coloration resemble those of a brittle sea-star, characters contributed by its parents and best summarized by its hybrid formula name, (Aloe bakeri x Aloe parvula) x Aloe parvula.
+Aloe 'Fiesta' is a small succulent plant that forms dense, eventually somewhat columnar rosettes of recurved leaves with sharp teeth along the margins.
+Its prominent teeth and mottled coloration resemble those of brittle sea star characters contributed by its parents.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).